Shortland Street cliffhangers: 1997

 Shortland Street took a six-week break from early December 1997 to mid January 1998.

 Jenny realised that her fugitive husband Ian Seymour was the mysterious good Samaritan who had rescued her from a mugger.
-Donna and Rangi's romance came to a sudden halt when they discovered they were half-brother and sister.
-Tiffany was rushed to hospital after a potentially fatal collapse.
-Caroline was sentenced to life imprisonment for Annabel's "murder".
-And the small plane that Kirsty and Lionel were travelling in crashed.

 1998

 Oscar's bad deeds began to catch up with him.
 Fergus attacked Oscar after learning he had raped Minnie and Rachel discovered Oscar had defrauded the hospital of a million dollars.

 Lionel proposed to MacKenzie, unaware of her villainous activities.
 Oscar himself was nowhere to be found - until Minnie discovered him in Ellen and David's dining room, apparently dead.

 Meanwhile, Minnie's mother Ellen (who'd just learned of her daughter's rape) and Mike were looking for Minnie, hoping to find her on the harbour cruise they'd planned.
 The boat hit a reef and began to sink and when Mike and Ellen tried to jump to safety Ellen hit her head.
 Mike frantically tried to find her underwater...